Schiaparelli brand back in Paris fashion after 60-year silence

 Examples of flourishing fashion revivals include Lanvin under the stewardship of Alber Elbaz, Balenciaga under Nicholas Ghesquiere - now at LVMH’s Louis Vuitton - and Carven under the creative leadership of Guillaume Henry.

-Monday’s Schiaparelli show included dark men’s blazers over soft-colored taffeta dresses, ultra-short embroidered bolero jackets, long polka dot bustier dresses and unexpected mixes of fabrics such as feathers with tulle and silk.
+Monday’s Schiaparelli show included dark men’s blazers over soft-coloured taffeta dresses, ultra-short embroidered bolero jackets, long polka dot bustier dresses and unexpected mixes of fabrics such as feathers with tulle and silk.

 Pieces will sell for between 15,000 and 30,000 euros (euros ($20,300-$40,700), said Andrea Della Valle, Diego’s brother, also present at the show.